sscovil/java-api/README.md

 * Group ID: `org.glassfish.jersey.archetypes`
 * Version: `2.13`

-It has the following dependencies, all of which are included in the JAR thanks to the __Shade Maven plugin__:
+It has the following dependencies, included in the JAR thanks to the __Shade Maven plugin__:

-* Grizzly HTTP Server v2.3.16
+* Grizzly HTTP Server 2.3.16
-* Jackson FasterXML v2.4.3
+* Jackson FasterXML 2.4.3
-* MongoDB driver v2.12.4
+* MongoDB driver 2.12.4
-* JUnit v4.9
+* JUnit 4.9
-* Mockito v1.10.8
+* Mockito 1.10.8

 ## Getting Started

-In order to run this API, you will need to do the following (for more detailed instructions, keep reading):
+In order to run this API, you will need to do the following (more detailed instructions below):

-* Clone this repository
+1. Clone this repository
-* Configure the application
+2. Configure the application
-* Set the environment to DEVELOPMENT, STAGING or PRODUCTION
+3. Set the environment to DEVELOPMENT, STAGING or PRODUCTION
-* Run the Maven build script
+4. Run the Maven build script

 Following those steps will generate a fat JAR that contains the API and all of it's dependencies.